DWTechs/Gatelin-express.js/README.md

  * Stores the validated consumer information in res.locals.consumerId and res.locals.consumerName
  * for use by subsequent middleware in the request pipeline.
  *
- * @param {Request} req - The request object containing the decoded access token or user ID.
-Where the new tokens will be added
+ * @param {Request} req - The Express request object containing consumer headers (x-consumer-id and x-consumer-name).
- * @param {Response} res - The response object where the new tokens will be added.
+ * @param {Response} res - The Express response object where consumer data will be stored in res.locals.
  * @param {NextFunction} next - The next middleware function in the Express.js request-response cycle.
  *
- * @returns {void} Calls the next middleware function with an error if the issuer is invalid,
+ * @returns {void} Calls the next middleware function with an error if consumer validation fails,
  *          otherwise proceeds to the next middleware function.
  *
  */